-Maintaining law and order and policing is in the State List and a plain reading would suggest that what Mamta has done in West Bengal by stopping CBI is constitutional but if we further read , we find that articles 249, 250, 252, and 253 mention situations in which the Union government can legislate.
-CBI being a creation of the Parliament is thus having an upper hand in maintaining the law and order situation in any state.
-State police has a constitutional binding to act on the orders of the CBI officers and by violating the same, they are violating the lawful orders hence violating the constitution.
+Maintaining law and order and policing is in the State List.
+A plain reading would suggest that what Mamta has done in West Bengal by stopping CBI is constitutional.
+If we further read, we find that articles 249, 250, 252, and 253 mention subjects on which the Union government can legislate.
+CBI is having an upper hand in maintaining the law and order situation in any state.
+State police has a constitutional binding to act on the orders of the CBI officers.
+By violating the directions of CBI, they are violating the lawful orders hence violating the constitution.

 The following provisions of our Indian Constitution regulating the centre state relation make the issue very clear:

 Legislative Relations (Articles 245-255): 1.
 Parliament has exclusive jurisdiction to make laws regarding (97) items in the Union List; State legislature has exclusive power to make laws in regard to (66) items in the State List; both the union and state legislature can legislate in regard to (47) items in the Concurrent List (Article 246).

 Parliament has exclusive power to make laws with respect to any matter not enumerated in the Concurrent to State List (Article 248).
 Parliament has power to legislate with respect to any matter in the State List in the national interest.
 This can be done after the Rajya Sabha’s resolution supported by not less than two-thirds of the members present and voting (Article 249).